top of page

 Globe - Globe.
 100 miles

 More wildflowers.
 Several technical trails.
-A few water crossings, some that may need assistance from a spotter.
-Dinner on your own (several options in Globe).
+A few water crossings.
+Dinner served on site.

 Day 4